aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK is built with [AWS IoT Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) support, which helps with defining a set of remote operations that can be sent to and run on one or more devices connected to AWS IoT.

-The v2 SDK also supports Jobs service, but with completely different API.
-First, you subscribe to special topics to get data and feedback from a service.
-The service client provides API for that.
-After subscribing to all the required topics, the service client can start interacting with the server, for example, update the status or request for data.
-These actions are also performed via client API calls.
+The v2 SDK also supports the Jobs service, but with a completely different API.
+The v2 Jobs client (`IotJobsClientv2`) exposes each operation as a single request-response method that returns a `Promise`.
+You call the operation and `await` the response directly; rejected requests and timeouts are surfaced as thrown errors.
+For notifications of job execution changes, the client provides streaming operations.

 #### Example of creating a Jobs service client in the v1 SDK